Wedding Photography Mistakes

 “Just have fun — whether it’s getting a little cake on your face or some little detail that didn’t turn out 100 percent like you had hoped, go with it, have fun, and keep smiling.
 The photos will be so different if the bride is scowling at her new hubby, don’t you think?”

 “A good photographer gives direction for a reason: to get the best moments and shots from the day.
 In most cases, they will not micromanage every detail or it will look fake.
 Just placing the couple in beautiful light and a little direction gets the best results.

 The best thing to do is to relax and act naturally.
 Be in the moment.
 Be hopelessly in love with each other – the pictures will turn out amazing!”

 Looking at the Camera All the Time

-“Some couples want candid photographs, but they always feel like they need to look up at the camera and stop what they are doing.
-It could be an instinct, but remember — unless the photographer asks you, try to act natural for the best journalistic shots.”
+I love eye contact in pictures but many couples want candid photographs, but they always feel like they need to look up at the camera and stop what they are doing.
+It could be an instinct but remember. unless the photographer asks you, try to act natural and ignore them for the best journalistic shots.”

 Not Providing a List of “Don’t Takes”

 Almost as important a the list of “we want photos like this” can be the list of “please don’t take this”.
 This could be anything from some cheesy staged images to yo being photographed from a certain angle.
 Talk openly about your likes and dislikes with your wedding photographer to get the best from them.